 Almost everyone seems to own a backpack, from kindergarten kids to youths and adults.
-And the reason is obvious; backpacks are more versatile and convenient than any other bag type.
+And the reason is obvious; backpacks are more versatile and convenient than any other bag type like picnic backpack.
 You can use it for school, traveling and hiking.

 Sadly, backpacks are rapidly being replaced by sling bags, especially for school, shopping, and just moving around.
 But some groups tend to think that shoulder bags are trendier than sling bags, and others go for crossbody bags.
 But will you always rush back to the store whenever a new trend is in town?
 Of course not.